sass/sass/spec/modules.md

 The module graph is not allowed to contain cycles because they make it impossible to guarantee that all dependencies of a module are available before that module is loaded.
-Although the names and APIs of a module's members can be determined without [executing][] it, Sass allows code to be executed while loading a module, so those members may not behave correctly when invoked before the module is executed.
+Although the names and APIs of a dependency's members can be determined without [executing][] it, Sass allows code to be executed during load, so those members may not behave correctly when invoked before the dependency is executed.

 [executing]: spec.md#executing-a-file